Privacy Notice

 Third party links and sites

-Our Website may, from time to time, contain links to and from the websites of third parties.
-We are not responsible for the safety of any data that you share with third parties who we may link to, or who advertise on, but are not affiliated with, us.
+Our Website may, from time to time, contain links to and from the websites of third parties, or embedded content from third-party platforms.
+We are not responsible for the safety of any data that you share with third parties that we may link to, or that may be displayed on our Website, but are not affiliated with us.
 The inclusion of a link to a third-party website, service, or application does not imply a paid partnership or endorsement by us.

-Accordingly, we do not make any guarantee regarding any such third parties, and we will not be liable for any loss or damage caused by such third-parties.
-Any data collected by third parties is not covered by this privacy notice.
+Accordingly, we do not make any guarantee regarding any such third parties, and we will not be liable for any loss or damage caused by such third parties.
+Any data collected by third parties is not covered by this privacy notice and may be subject to their own privacy policies.
 You should review the policies of these third parties before you submit any personal data to these websites or use their services and contact them directly if you have any concerns.

 International transfers

-This may involve transferring personal data outside the UK to countries which have laws that do not provide the same level of data protection as the UK law.
+Where your personal data is shared with third parties performing services for us or on our behalf, this may involve transferring personal data outside the UK to countries which have laws that do not provide the same level of data protection as in the UK.

 Whenever we transfer your personal data out of the UK to service providers (or service providers transfer data to their service providers outside the UK), we ensure a similar degree of protection is afforded to it by ensuring that certain safeguards are in place as required by applicable data protection law.
 For instance: